 Randolph College, 2019-2020

-Fulbright U.S. Student Program, Netherlands - selected Scholar
+Fulbright U.S. Student Program, Netherlands (awarded but declined)

 International Network on Personal Meaning Student Membership Award - First Place